 This year’s big winner was undoubtedly Michigan Law, which climbed from 13th to 8th, buoyed by a 3.5% improvement in placement with Big Law firms.
 At the same time, Stanford Law tumbled four spots to 5th, highlighted by full-time, long-term employment falling from 88% to 82%.
 Overall, William & Mary gained the most in this year’s ATL ranking, jumping 14 spots from 41st to 27th.
 Wake Forest (+11), Temple (+9), and Alabama (+7) also made impressive moves.
 By the same token, Georgia State suffered the worst in 2018, going from 33rd to 46th.
 Seton Hall (-11), George Washington (-10), and Washington & Lee (-9) also lost substantial ground in this year’s ATL ranking.

 Overall, the 2018 ATL ranking included eight new entrants, headlined by USC’s debut at 19th.
 The Trojans were followed by the University of Tulsa (37th), Louisiana State (40th), University of Missouri (43rd), Saint Louis University (47th), University of New Hampshire (48th), Arizona State (49th), and the University of Utah (50th) as new additions.
 The highest profile to drop out of the top 50 was Penn State, which ranked 27th a year ago.
 Florida State, University of Washington, University of Houston, Rutgers (Newark), Indiana (Maurer), Drexel University, and Fordham University also plummeted out of the ATL rankings.
+Click on the following to find the eligibility criteria to apply for texas unemployment insurance.

 To see how your law school fared in this year’s ATL ranking, go to page 2.